hartleylabnyu/online_two_step_replication/README.md

-# Tracking developmental changes in model-based reinforcement learning: an online replication study
+# Moving developmental research online: comparing in-lab and web-based studies of model-based reinforcement learning
 Tasks, data, and analysis scripts for Nussenbaum, K., Scheuplein, M., Phaneuf, C., Evans, M.D., & Hartley, C.A. (_submitted_).
-Tracking developmental changes in model-based reinforcement learning: an online replication study.
+Moving developmental research online: comparing in-lab and web-based studies of model-based reinforcement learning.

 We collected data from 151 participants on two tasks: the two-step task, as described in Decker et al. (2016) and the Matrix Reasoning Item Bank (MaRs-IB) as described in Chierchia et al. (2019).